 Are you a Tenant in a Rental Property?

 If you are a tenant in a rental property and your child has tested with a blood lead level over 3.0 ug/dl please reach out to your landlord and let them know we have funds to help get rid of the lead in your apartment.
-If your landlord has already applied for our program and is asking you to fill out the tenant application, please fill out the tenant form located here.
+If your landlord has already applied for our program and is asking you to fill out the tenant application, please fill out the Tenant Application Form (PDF).
 This is an income based program, so you will be asked to provide proof of your income.
-If you have any questions about this please reach out to Program Manager, Kate Kirkwood by phone or text at 603-781-4304 or by email at email@example.com.
+If you have any questions about this please reach out to Program Manager, Kate Kirkwood by phone or text at 603-781-4304 or by email at firstname.lastname@example.org.

 What is Lead Paint?

 Lead is a poisonous metal that may cause health problems, especially in young children.
 When lead gets into the body, it can cause damage to the brain, the kidneys, nerves, and blood.
 Lead may also cause behavioral problems, learning disabilities, seizures and in extreme cases, death.
 Some symptoms of lead poisoning may include headaches, stomachaches, nausea, tiredness, and irritability.
 Many children who are lead poisoned show no symptoms.
 Lead poisoning is 100% preventable!

 - Putting their hands and other lead contaminated items in their mouths, such as toys,